jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

     wire [1:0] x_and_not_s;
     wire [1:0] y_and_s;

-    // Invert the select signal for use with both bits not u0(not_s, s);
+    // Invert the selected signal for use with both bits not u0(not_s, s);

     // Implementing the 2-to-1 MUX for the least significant bit (LSB)